kadena-community/kadena.js/packages/apps/docs/src/docs/learn/accounts-keys.md

 - Transfer coins between accounts on the same chain.
 - Transfer coins between accounts on different chains

-The primary different between these two types of transfers is who pays the transaction fee to have the transaction included in a block.
+The primary difference between these two types of transfers is who pays the transaction fee to have the transaction included in a block.

 - With same-chain transfers, the sender must pay the transaction fee.
 - With cross-chain transfers, the sender and the recipient must both pay a transaction fee.